 Traffic Diversion Program

 The City of Silverton Municipal Court offers a traffic school diversion program.
-This program is designed to allow drivers the opportunity to recognize and review their driving habits, attitudes, and behaviors.
-There is an additional fee involved, but the violation will not go on your driving record if you complete the program and have no subsequent traffic violations within six (6) months.
+This program is designed to allow drivers the opportunity to recognize and review their driving habits, attitudes and behaviors.
+If drivers successfully complete the program the violation will not go on their driving record.

 Generally, you can go to Traffic School if:

-- There was no accident associated with the alleged offense
+- There was a no-injury accident associated with the alleged offense.

 - This program is not eligible for those who were cited for no insurance.